|

 this little business.
 We are a very small shop tucked back in the

-woods of Portage county, Ohio, where there are dogs at our feet and
+woods of Portage county, Ohio, where there are dogs at our feet (or in

 |